 Travel time to Dublin Airport by car decreases by 13% in the AM Peak as a result of the Transport Strategy and by 21% by Public Transport compared to a scenario without the strategy in place in 2042.
 This primarily reflects the impact of Metrolink and the Core Bus Corridors.
 As more people use bus and light rail, the reduced numbers travelling by car also benefit from reduced congestion.
 While the time travelled by car increases relative to 2016, this must be viewed in the context of the significant shift to sustainable modes that the strategy enables.

-Figure 17.8: Total Trips to Dublin Airport 2016 and 2042 by Mode 24hr
+Figure 17.8: Total Trips to Dublin Airport from within the GDA 2016 and 2042 by Mode - Average Weekday